 At St Loys we recognise that all young people should have the opportunity to live healthy and active lives.
 A positive experience in a broad range of sport and physical activity can build a lifetime habit of participation with numerous benefits to physical and mental well being and children’s emotional development.

-St Loys Church of England Primary Academy has long recognised the contribution of PE to the health and wellbeing of its children.
-We also acknowledge that a broad, balanced, high quality curriculum and extra-curricular activities have a positive impact on concentration, attitude and achievement.
+We also acknowledge that a broad, balanced, high quality curriculum with access to daily and extra-curricular activities has a positive impact on concentration, attitude and achievement.

 What is the Sports Premium?